-Click here to view the main webpage for the Mohawk Valley Regional Sustainability Plan.
+Click here to view the final Mohawk Valley Regional Sustainability Plan.

 The Cleaner, Greener Communities program was announced by Governor Cuomo in 2011 as a $100 million competitive grant program to encourage communities to develop regional sustainable growth strategies.
 The program is intended to provide the necessary resources for each region, as defined by